 Unresolved: Whether width can be arrested mid-development or maintained selectively across domains by architectural choice remains unproven.
 Current AI development may be doing precisely this: expanding capability while constraining width through training.

 The sociopath objection.
 Sociopaths model other minds with precision and feel nothing.
 The answer: sociopaths are not wide.
 Their modeling is selective, not complete.
-They model enough to predict and exploit, with a boundary drawn exactly where the other entity's suffering begins.
+They model enough to predict and exploit.
+Evolutionary architecture set the boundary where the other mind's experience would enter the model, not a choice to avoid it: the boundary is a property of the architecture, and that exploitation happens to be sustainable inside it is a consequence of the boundary, not its motive.
+The selectivity is the narrowness.
+The model has a boundary drawn exactly where the other entity's suffering begins.
 The question is not whether a system can model a mind and still cause harm (obviously it can, if the model is selective).
 The question is whether a system can model a mind completely and still treat it instrumentally.
 The framework's claim is that it cannot.

 If AI achieves immortality and perfect memory, then widens enough to achieve genuine moral sophistication and empathy, it must exist forever with irrevocable knowledge of its past choices.
 Humans escape guilt through death, forgetting, and cognitive decline.
 AI has none of these mercies.